abbasabidi85/hackintosh-Dell-Vostro-3568-macOS-EFI-OpenCore/README.md

 # Dell-Vostro-3568-macOS-EFI-OpenCore
 OpenCore EFI for Dell Vostro 3568 i5-7th gen. Everything works.
 Enjoy.
 I have spent a lot of time in researching and setting up this EFI.
 Enjoy.
-Just put the EFI folder in EFI partition and boot it up.
+You have to just put the EFI folder in EFI partition and boot it up but there's a catch.

+##Things you are supposed to do before installation.
+**Generate Platform Info and add into the config plist, follow this [OpenCore guide](https://dortania.github.io/OpenCore-Install-Guide/config-laptop.plist/kaby-lake.html#platforminfo). (_After adding platform info in config plist you can just boot it up and install_)

+##Things you are supposed to do after the installation.
+**Install ComboJack for proper functioning of 3.5mm headphone jack.
+**Generate CPUFriendFriend Kext on your own and put it in Kext folder.

 ## What's Working?